Want to grow your practice?

 So let’s do the math and define what cheap means in terms of marketing for your practice.
 Here are two scenarios:

-A. You pay $200 a month or more for an ad, a direct mail piece, or lame website for your practice and it generates no new patients.
+A. You pay $100 every month or more for an ad, a direct mail piece, or lame website for your practice and it generates no new patients.
 Which is expensive.

 Find out how to grow your practice by being cheap – I mean by getting a solid return on the time and money you spend on your marketing.
 I’ll even give you a few tips right here.